This guide is for people who have care and support needs, their carers, and people who are planning their future care needs.

 Paying for care and support can be confusing and a worry.

-For clear advice on how much care and support costs, and where you can get help with the costs, read our section on money and benefits.
+For clear advice on how much care and support costs, and where you can get help with the costs, read our section on money, work and benefits.

-As a general rule, if you have less than £23,250 in savings, your care will be paid for partly or in full by the council.
+As a general rule, if you have less than £23,250 in savings and investments, your care will be paid for partly or in full by the council.
+From October 2025 this will rise to £100,000 in savings.
 This does not include the value of your property unless you're moving into a care home.
+Read more about when the council might pay for your care.

 Help for carers